banner image

 Identify Your Specialization

-Psychology is a broad field, and internships can vary greatly depending on your interest.
+Psychology is a broad field, and internships can vary greatly depending on your interests.
 Are you drawn to clinical psychology, where you might work in therapeutic settings, or are you more interested in cognitive psychology and research?
-Perhaps forensic psychology or neuropsychology piques your interest?
-Identifying your specialization early will help focus your internship search on opportunities that align closely with your career goals.
+Perhaps forensic psychology or neuropsychology piques your interest.
+Identifying your specialization is crucial as it will help you focus your internship search on opportunities that align closely with your career goals and provide you with a more focused and enriching internship experience.

 Learn Your School’s Internship Policy

 Before selecting an internship, it's essential to understand your program's specific requirements.
 While internships are typically a standard part of graduate studies, they are less frequently required at the undergraduate level.
-Determine whether your program awards academic credit for internships and familiarize yourself with the types of sites, settings, and roles recognized and accepted by your educational institution.
+Understanding and engaging with your school's internship policy can guide your internship search, ensure that you meet all requirements, and help you maximize your internship experience.
+Determine whether your program awards academic credit for undergraduate internships and familiarize yourself with the types of sites, settings, and roles recognized and accepted by your educational institution.

-Many psychology departments connect with local healthcare facilities, universities, and research labs.
-It's beneficial to consult with your professors, advisors, or the department head to find out about potential opportunities they are aware of or are participating in.
-They can help you align your academic efforts with these opportunities.
+Many psychology departments partner with local healthcare facilities, universities, and research labs.
+Consulting with professors, advisors, or the department head can reveal potential opportunities they know about or are involved in.
+They can also help align these opportunities with your academic pursuits.
+University career services offices also offer resources, counseling, and access to internship databases.
+These offices frequently facilitate placements by leveraging their local organizational connections.

 Utilize Professional Associations